shwetapande10/flickr-search/README.md

 # Image Search (Flickr)

-Image search app would search for images for image string using the Flickr API This application can be extended to replace the search of Flickr API with any other API implementation (custom or third-party).
-The modification t business logic and the search services can be easily done by implementing/replacing the interactor and service components.
+Image search app would search for images using the Flickr API This application can be extended to replace the search functionality with any other API implementation (custom or third-party).
+The modification to business logic and the search services can be easily done by implementing/replacing the interactor and service components.
 The default working application fetches the Flickr images.

 ![Image](readmeImages/appscreen.jpg)